yuxiangluo1983/timetravel/README.md

 1. Change the storage backend to sqlite, and persist the data across turning off and on the server.
 2. Add the time travel component so we can easily look up the state of each records at different timesteps.

-The sections below outline these two steps in more detail.
+The sections below outline these two objectives in more detail.
 You may use whatever libraries and tools you like to achieve this even as far as building this in an entirely different language.

-## Step 1: Switch To Sqlite
+## Objective: Switch To Sqlite

 The current implementation does not store the data.
 The data is lost once the server process is killed.
 You should change the code so that all changes are persisted on